karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

       ]
   },
 ```
 The ``Tests`` symbol value is used as the condition to exclude both test folders.
-To remove the test project references from the ``.sln`` file we can use a conditional operator.
+Also the ``Tests`` symbol is used to remove the test project references from the ``.sln`` file via a conditional operator.

 ```csharp
 #if (Tests)